OriolFilter/Istio_Examples/Istio/01-Simple/05-hello_world_1_Service_Entry/README.md

 On the [Walkthrough](#walkthrough) section we will observe the different behaviors of these paths, being the only difference the header attributed.

+Also, we have set a timeout of 3 seconds towards the external services.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3
 kind: VirtualService